burst-apps-team/burst-wiki/500k-hf-checklist.md

 ### For Exchanges

--   Update to or greater **now** - if you use anything older you risk complications for your users as well as security issues.
+-   Update to **now** - anything less than will soon cease to function
--   Upgrade to ASAP, the upgrade path from should be a fairly easy one

 ### For Developers